felipera11/Cminario_C214/README.md

 This repository contains the materials for the C214 seminar on unit tests using Python's `unittest` framework.

+## Group Members

+- Felipe Silveira
+- Thayana Lucero

+## Python unittest

+`unittest` is Python's built-in unit testing framework.
+It supports test automation, sharing of setup and shutdown code for tests, aggregation of tests into collections, and independence of the tests from the reporting framework.

+The `unittest` module can be used from the command line to run tests from modules, classes, or even individual test methods.
+It also supports test discovery, which allows you to run all tests in a directory or package.

+## Repository Structure

+The repository is structured as follows:

+- `src`: Contains the source code for the project.
+- `tests`: Contains the unit tests for the project.
+- `requirements.txt`: Contains the list of dependencies for the project.
+- `README.md`: Contains the information about the project.
+- `.gitignore`: Contains the list of files and folders to be ignored by Git.
+- `.github/workflows`: Contains the GitHub Actions workflow files.

 ## Getting Started

 To get started with this project, follow these steps: